People Who Need Antibiotics to Prevent EndocarditisSkip to the navigation

 For more information, read about what procedures may require antibiotics to prevent endocarditis.

 Your doctor can tell you whether you need to take antibiotics.
 Before you have any medical, dental, or surgical procedures, tell all other health professionals who may treat you that you are at risk for endocarditis.

 Your doctor can issue you a special card to carry in your wallet if you require preventive antibiotics before certain dental or surgical procedures.
-Your condition and specific antibiotic requirements are outlined on this card, which is signed by your doctor.
+Your condition and specific antibiotic requirements are outlined on this card.
+The card is signed by your doctor.

 Why not everyone should use antibiotics

-Although antibiotics are useful in minimizing the risk of endocarditis, your doctor may not always recommend them, in order to protect your health.
+Antibiotics are useful in minimizing the risk of endocarditis.
+But in order to protect your health, your doctor may not always recommend them.
 The medical community has several reasons for not advising all people with valve problems to take antibiotics: